Nowow/scsvtdev/README.md

 * Achievable feat of flying in both human and vampire lord form
 * Vampire lord flying in bat
+* Provided by Real Flying (with Gliding and Collisions)

 #### Misc